 Contact the Town of Innisfail right away.
-The sooner we receive a report after a serious incident has occurred, the better chance we have to preserve evidence and conduct or investigation in a more timely and effective manner.
-Taking notes, immediately photographing any injuries, and collecting any documentation you receive from Veterinarians or Doctors is also recommended.
+The sooner we receive a report after a serious incident has occurred, the better chance we have to preserve evidence and conduct our investigation in a more timely and effective manner.
+Taking notes, immediately photographing any injuries, and collecting any documentation you receive from veterinarians or doctors is also recommended.

 If I want to file a complaint will the person whose animal I am complaining about know it was me?

 No. As per the Alberta regulations of F.O.I.P, all information we receive from complainants is strictly mandated to be kept confidential.